LucianoBatista/deep-learning/reviews.md

 Here we're searching for **Manifold Interpolation** and not Linear Interpolation

 Keep in mind that Interpolation can only help you make sense of things that are very close to what you've seen before: it enables *local generalization*.

+Humans are capable of extreme generalization, which is enabled by cognitive mechanisms other than interpolation: abstraction, symbolic models, reasoning logic, common sense, innate priors.

+By construction, deep learning is about taking a big, complex curve - a manifold - and incrementally adjusting its parameters until it fits some training points.

+## Evaluation of the model

+- Training/Testing/Validation
+- K-Fold validation
+- Fancy K-Fold validation
+- ...

+### Beting a common-sense baseline

+Is very important that we have an understanding if our model is good enough.
+Beside the business requirements your model needs to beat some baseline, may be a simple model, a random classifier...
+And from that you can estimate if you are doing some meaningful improvement.

+### Things to keep in mind about evaluation

+- Data representativeness (distribution of classes, means, metrics...)
+- The arrow of time (data leakage)
+- Redundancy in your data (duplication)

+## Improving model fit

+- Tuning key gradient descent parameters: learning_rate for example
+- Better architecture
+- Increasing model capacity: bigger layers, more layers, different kind of layers (more representional power).

+## Improving generalization

+- dataset curation: better data, less noisy

+*"Spending time doing data collection almost always yields a much greater return on investment that spending the same on developing a better model."*

+- make sure you have enough data
+- minimize labeling erros
+- clean your data and deal with missing values
+- if you have many features and you aren't sure which ones are actually useful, do feature selection.

+### Feature Engineering

+Make a problem easier by expressing it in a simpler way.
+Make the latent manifold smoother, simpler, better-organized.

+### Using early stopping

+EarlyStopping callback, stop the model as soon as validation metrics have stopped improving.

+### Regularizing your model

+Set of best pratices that actively impede the model's ability to fit perfectly to the training data.
+Makes the model simpler and regular.

+- reducing the network's size
+- adding weight regularization: principle of **Occam's razor**
+  - *"Given two explanations for something, the explanation most likely to be correct is the simplest one - the one that makes fewer assumptions."*

+Flavors:
+- L1 regularization: cost added is proportional to the absolute value of the weight coefficients.
+- L2 regularization: cost added is proportional to the square of the value of the weight coefficients.
+Is also called of *weight decay*.

+- dropout: is one of the most effective and most commonly used regularization techniques for NN (Geoff Hinton).
+Randomly dropping out (setting to zero).
+  - output = [1, 2, 3, 5, 6]
+  - output_dropped = [0, 2, 3, 0, 6]
+  - The dropout rate is the fraction of the features that are zeroed out, **usually set between 0.2 and 0.5.**

+# Chap 6

+Universal step-by-step blueprint that you can use to approach and solve any machine-learning problem.

+Broadly structured in three parts:

+- Define the task: understand the problem domain and the business logic underlying.
+- Develop a model
+- Deploy the model

+## Define the task

+- What will your input data be?
+What are you trying to predict?
+- What type of ML task are you facing?
+- What do existing solutions look like?
+  - precision of the currently method utilized.
+  - like a research on academia.
+- Are there particular constraints you will need to deal with?
+- Hypothesis we are mading:
+  - our targets can be predicted given your inputs
+  - data that's available is sufficiently informative to learn.

+### Collect a dataset

+Collect and annotate on supervised learning, this is very time consume.

+There is some companies that annotate data to use in ML.

+If these data can be annotate locally, do we have people specilized to so?
+We can construct a platform to data-annotation, like a Shiny app.

+### Beware of non-representative data

+Related to the way you collect the data.
+Needs to have the data that you will encounter on real world.

+Important concept:
+- **Concept Drift**: The production data change over time, causing model accuracy to gradually decay.
+We need to be aware of this because is where we'll need to retrain the model on new data.

+So, is very important to keep collecting data about the model you're using in production.

+### Understand your data

+Do not treat your data as blackboxes:
+- If your data includes images or natural-language, take a look at a few samples directly.
+- If contains numerical features, it's a good idea to plot the histogram of feature values...
+- If locations, plot it on a map
+- Are samples missing values?
+- classificatio?
+Print the number of instances of each class in your data
+- Check for target leaking

+### Choose a measure of success

+Do we have a lot of metrics, you can look on kaggle competitions to get insight of some metric.

+## Develop a model

+Only one step in the machine learning workflow!
+The easiest part!

+### Prepare the data

+Each type of data needs a specific way to deal with.
+But some pre-processing steps are very common between all types of data.

+- vectorization
+- value normalization
+- handling missing values: consider replace missing value with the average or median value for the feature in the dataset.
+  - you can also train a model to predict the missing value based on some other variables.
+  -